-126. Furthermore, the misconduct described in this Complaint was undertaken pursuant to the policy and practices of Defendant City in that the constitutional violations committed against Plaintiff were committed with the knowledge or approval of persons with final policymaking authority for the City of Chicago and the CPD, or were actually committed by persons with such final policymaking authority.
+128. Furthermore, the misconduct described in this Complaint was undertaken pursuant to the policy and practices of Defendant City in that the constitutional violations committed against Plaintiff were committed with the knowledge or approval of persons with final policymaking authority for the City of Chicago and the CPD, or were actually committed by persons with such final policymaking authority.

 ANSWER: Defendant Mohammed objects to the term "misconduct" as argumentative, vague and undefined.
-Without waiver, with regard to the "misconduct described in this Complaint," Defendant Mohammed incorporates each of his answers to the pertinent preceding paragraphs, including, where appropriate, the invocation of his rights under the Fifth Amendment of the United States Constitution.
+Without waiver, with regard to the "misconduct described in this Complaint," Defendant Mohammed incorporates each of his answers to the pertinent preceding paragraphs.
 Defendant Mohammed lacks sufficient knowledge upon which to form a belief as to the truth of the remaining allegations contained in this paragraph.

-127. Indeed, municipal policymakers have long been aware of Defendant City's policy and practice of failing to properly train, monitor, investigate, and discipline misconduct by its police officers, but have failed to take action to remedy the problem.
+129. Indeed, municipal policymakers have long been aware of Defendant City's policy and practice of failing to properly train, monitor, investigate, and discipline misconduct by its police officers, but have failed to take action to remedy the problem.

 ANSWER: Defendant Mohammed objects to the term "misconduct" as argumentative, vague and undefined.
-Without waiver, with regard to the "misconduct by its police officers," Defendant Mohammed incorporates each of his answers to the pertinent preceding paragraphs, including, where appropriate, the invocation of his rights under the Fifth Amendment of the United States Constitution.
+Without waiver, with regard to the "misconduct by its police officers," Defendant Mohammed incorporates each of his answers to the pertinent preceding paragraphs.
 Defendant Mohammed lacks sufficient knowledge upon which to form a belief as to the truth of the remaining allegations contained in this paragraph.

-128. For example, at a City Council hearing on September 28, 1999, in response to two high-profile unjustified police shootings, then Superintendent Terry Hillard noted the need for better in-service training on the use of force, early detection of potential problem officers, and officer accountability for the use of force.
+130. For example, at a City Council hearing on September 28, 1999, in response to two high-profile unjustified police shootings, then-Superintendent Terry Hillard noted the need for better in-service training on the use of force, early detection of potential problem officers, and officer accountability for the use of force.